yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 next:
   description: ''
 ---
-The Yuno Android SDK enables you to modify multiple styles, allowing you to align the design of payment forms and the checkout flow with your brand guidelines and UX/UI principles.
+This page explains how to modify multiple styles in the Yuno Android SDK, allowing you to align the design of payment forms and the checkout flow with your brand guidelines and UX/UI principles.
 While the structure of each element remains uniform, you can adjust colors, text, buttons, and much more.

 ## General Guidelines

-Yuno Android SDK supports XML themes and styles, which should be defined within your application's styles.
+The Yuno Android SDK supports XML themes and styles, which should be defined within your application's styles.
 Android customizations are a work in progress and are continuously updated.

 ## Customizable Elements